cdemyanovich/git_out_of_trouble/one/01_slide.md

                that are untracked.

 !SLIDE
-# A little trouble
+# A Pound of Cure

-need an image here

 !SLIDE commandline incremental
 # Problem